Judge peppers lawyers in prelude to trial of New York’s business fraud lawsuit against Trump

 Trump valued Mar-a-Lago as high as $739 million — more than 10 times a more reasonable estimate of its worth.
 Trump’s figure for the private club and residence was based on the idea that the property could be developed for residential use, but deed terms prohibit that, James said.

 “Defendants have clearly stepped through the looking glass,” said Amer, the lawyer representing the attorney general.
-He said there was “a complete disconnect” between the real-world market value of Trump’s properties and “the grossly inflated” valuation asserted by former president in his financial paperwork.
+He said there was “a complete disconnect” between the real-world market value of Trump’s properties and “the grossly inflated” valuation asserted by the former president in his financial paperwork.

 Trump has denied wrongdoing, arguing in sworn testimony that it didn’t matter what he put on his financial statements because they have a disclaimer that says they shouldn’t be trusted.